dt170/911center/README.md

 MFC application that simulate 911 center (caller) , The user must add employees (firefighter,policeman,paramedic) into the shift manager before openning any events.
 Once there are at least one of each employee types the user can fill event form , each event handle by the necessary employee .
+For example : Car crash will call firefigther , policeman and paramedic on the scene.

 <h3>Classes</h3>

 * Base class : Person -> client(caller) & employee -> FireFighter,Policeman,Paramedic .
 * Event is pure virtual

+<h3>Images</h3>